 “Recognised a need in the support of children and young people with high learning potential”?

-• Is anyone always ready to have a deeper philosophical, factual or psychological discussion than is ‘normal’ for a particular age group, calm an HLP mind or put the world into a meaningful perspective?
+- Is anyone always ready to have a deeper philosophical, factual or psychological discussion than is ‘normal’ for a particular age group, calm a high learning potential mind or put the world into a meaningful perspective?
 A ‘buddy’, maybe, to help protect against bullying?

 “Developed strategies or resources to help support children and young people within education and the community”?